-The Science Parameters are defined in section 4 of the BOTS spectroscopy template and a detail of this section is shown in Figure 2.
+The Science Parameters are shown in section 4 of the BOTS spectroscopy template and a detail of this section is shown in Figure 2.

 Table 1.
 Definition of parameters needed to fill out Science Parameters (section 4) of the BOTS template

 |The options for the subarray using slit S1600A1 in BOTS mode are SUB512, SUB512S, SUB1024A, SUB1024B, and SUB2048.
 The recommended choice is to use the largest subarray possible that does not saturate.
 The subarray properties and the exposure parameters for a BOTS observation are listed in the article NIRSpec Detector Subarrays.|

 Select a grating/filter combination from the pull down menu.

-As for all other NIRSpec modes, the observer can select between PRISM (low resolution, full wavelength coverage) and medium and high-resolution gratings (in four different bands).
+As for all other NIRSpec modes, the observer can select between PRISM (low resolution, full wavelength coverage) and medium and high resolution gratings (in 4 different bands).